kdheepak/blog/content/31-math-puzzles-with-analytical-solutions.md

 julia> @test f(14, 2) == 105
 Test Passed
 ```

+Using this, we can generate a table that explores how many floor can be check for different number of drops and eggs.

 Table: Number of floors that can be checked with $x$ drops and $n$ eggs